leadedge/SpoutVulkan/README.md

 Based on the the C++ examples for Vulkan by [Sascha Willems](https://github.com/SaschaWillems/Vulkan) and the [Khronos samples](https://github.com/KhronosGroup/Vulkan-Samples), with reference to the article by [Nvidia](https://developer.nvidia.com/getting-vulkan-ready-vr)

 Search on "SPOUT" in the example source files.
+The SpoutVK class demonstrates the principles for interop between Vulkan and DirectX.
+The "LinkVulkanImage" function gives an overview of the process.
 Code comments provide more details.

-Although the code may not be immediately suitable for a particular application, the SpoutVK class demonstrates the principles for interop between Vulkan and DirectX.
-The "LinkVulkanImage" function gives an overview of the process.
+Although the code may not be immediately suitable for a particular application, the Willems examples are can be examined for creating a Spout sender or receiver and working binaries can be tested.
+The Khronos example repository is more complex but the "hello_triangle" example has been successfully modified.

 ## Willems "triangle" sender/receiver example